 The shared electrons sit in parts of the shell between the two atoms.
 A tiny fairy sitting in the middle of each atom would see a complete outer shell, but this only works if the two atoms are exactly the right distance between each other, making a bond between the atoms.
 This type of bond is called a covalent bond, and we can draw a dot-and-cross diagram for this sort of bonding as well.
 The covalent bond is the part where the circles touch or overlap.

 Carbon dioxide is carbon and oxygen, and they are both non-metals.
 Carbon needs another four electrons, and oxygen needs another two.
-To make carbon dixoide, each bond between carbon and oxygen has two electrons from the carbon and two from the oxygen.
-If you look round the oxygen, they seem to have eight electrons, and if you look round the carbon, it seems to have eight electrons.
-The carbon and oxygen each put two electrons in the shared part of the shell, so this is a double covalent bond, which we can write as C=O.
+To make carbon dioxide, each bond between carbon and oxygen needs two electrons from the carbon and two from the oxygen.
+If you look round the oxygen atoms, they seem to have eight electrons, and if you look round the carbon, it also seems to have eight electrons.
+The carbon and oxygen each put two electrons into the shared part of the shell, so this is a double covalent bond, which we can write as C=O.

 In this diagram, the electrons from the different atoms are shown in differerent colours.
 Another way of showing this is to use different symbols - for example dots and crosses.

 Be really careful not to mix up the different dot-and-cross diagrams.
-Remember: